-Lyme disease sufferer claims bee stings help control her symptoms - BBC News
+Lyme disease sufferer using bee stings

 After further reading on the treatment, she began buying bees online.
 She says the insects involved are at the end of their lives and not endangered.

-Using tweezers, her husband Darren puts bee on her back to sting her.
+Using tweezers, her husband Darren puts bees on her back to sting her.

 Mr Watt has this done 30 times every week.